sstelfox/stelfox.net/content/design_reference.md

 * [x] Complete building a design reference content page
 * [ ] Clean up all my outstanding notes for publication
 * [ ] Profit

+### Search Results

+The following demonstrates the appearance of search results as rendered by the client-side search.
+These are static samples for design validation.

+{{< search-results-sample >}}

 ### Emoji Reference